-Playing board or card games is a good way to get everyone off screens and having fun as a family.
+Playing board or card games as a family is a good way to get everyone off screens and having fun.
 It’s a good way to get talking about what everyone has been doing.
 Weather doesn’t matter, and friends can join in too.
 Games can build skills or just be for fun.

 If it’s too hard to keep people off their phones or tablets, you can add in your own special rules, such as “lose a turn” or other in-game penalty for the person who can’t leave their device alone.
 Sometimes these rules can be as hard on the parents as the kids.